-This magnificently rich and diverse country in the Iberian Peninsula offers visitors a kaleidoscope of holiday experiences throughout the year, but if you want a taste of Spain in all its traditional glory, the cold season is the ideal time to visit.
+This magnificently rich and diverse country offers visitors a kaleidoscope of holiday experiences throughout the year, but if you want a taste of Spain in all its traditional glory, the cold season is the ideal time to visit.

 Ready to discover Spain during winter?
 Start with these 7 captivating experiences:

 See the Almond Blossom in Mallorca

 Every winter, the scenic Balearic island of Mallorca is covered in a delicate blanket of pink, ivory, and white flowers.
 The “snow of Mallorca”, how locals call it, transforms the island’s fields and mountains into a jaw-dropping visual spectacle as four million almond trees burst into bloom.

-This unique natural phenomenon occurs all over the island due to the mild Mediterranean temperatures in the Balearic Islands, but can be enjoyed at its best in the central Pla de Mallorca comarca.
+This unique natural phenomenon occurs all over the island due to the mild Mediterranean temperatures in the Balearics but can be enjoyed at its best in the central Pla de Mallorca comarca.
 Another area of particular interest is the east of the island, around the municipalities of Manacor, Sant Llorenç des Cardassar, and Son Servera.
 The latter is also home to a lively almond-themed fair (Fira de la flor d’ametler) held every year at the beginning of February.